Knowledge Management Defined

 Girard, J.P., & Girard, J.L.
 (2015).
 Defining knowledge management: Toward an applied compendium, Online Journal of Applied Knowledge Management.
 3(1), 1-20

-A frequenecy analysis of the 100 definitions determined the most common words appearing in KM definitions were: knowledge, organziation, process, information, use, share, create and manage.
-Based on this review, we propose the following defintion:
+A frequency analysis of the 100 definitions determined the most common words appearing in KM definitions were: knowledge, organization, process, information, use, share, create, and manage.
+Based on this review, we propose the following definition: